 Don’t rush to find all the perfect components right away.
 Take your time to decide and have a feel for what is right for you.
 An instrument is always an investment and your companion for a long time.
 Make sure you choose right!
-You can also see our checklist to buying a cello.

 Learning How to Play Cello

 While we highly recommend getting a private or school cello teacher to learn how to play cello, you may want to try to learn on your own or as a supplement to your music lessons.
 We’ll cover the various ways that you can learn cello below.

 Once you’ve bought your cello, you’ll want to find a music teacher.
 If you’re taking cello lessons through school, then you’re set unless you also want a private cello teacher.
 If so, read on.

 This can be tricky.
 You will want a private cello teacher who you click with, so don’t despair if the first one you encounter is not the best match, and don’t hesitate to keep on looking if the one you currently have doesn’t work out for you.

 Finding a teacher is one of the most important things, even more than buying a good cello.
 The teacher is the person who will encourage you, match your learning style, have fun with you and create a wonderful relationship with.
 After all, the whole point of playing the cello is to have fun and enjoy!

 You can study in conservatories, with private teachers, in music academies, or in private studios.
 You can choose depending on where you live and what your goals are. you might just want to start studying in an academy or with a private teacher.
 As you improve, you could consider joining the private studio of a cellist from your area.
 You can do some research to see which good celloists live near you and work towards studying with them.